American Airlines Deals and Credit Card Offers

 Finally, this card allows you to earn a companion certificate for one or two additional tickets at $99 on paid flights every year more than $30,000 is spent using the card.

 You can also redeem your miles starting at 7,500 miles and get 10% of your redeemed miles back (up to 10,000 miles) each year.
 It too comes with 25% off in-flight purchases and no foreign transaction fees for international travelers.
-It comes with an $195 annual fee.
+It comes with a higher annual fee than the other AAdvantage® Aviator™ cards.

 American Airlines baggage fees